MichaelSolomonidis/MichaelSolomonidis/README.md

 ----------------------------------
 -> First of all i have one more year to finish my studies in Computer Science and Telecommunications and complete my internship and my final thesis.

--> After that i would like to combine Computer Science with Physics/Biology/Archaeology.
-Most importanly Computational Archaeology.
+-> After that i would like to combine Computer Science with Telecommunications or get more in contact with Cyber Security

 Connect with me